You show up to your boat after a storm… and the cover is sagging with water.

 Boat owners have gotten very creative with ways to keep water out of their boat cover.
 Most boat owners don’t want to store their boat only to find 100 gallons of water waiting for them on them on the morning of a beautiful boat day.
 Keeping rainwater water in your cover can create all sorts of issues with mold and damage to your interior, including damage to your expensive windshield for your vessel.
 In my experience, using a large beach ball or pool noodle is not sufficient to keep water out of the cover as it does not lift the center of the cover high enough to offer any type of drainage off of the cover.
 In addition to not having the height needed to keep water off of the cover, you still have the issue of storing a very, very large beach ball that may or may not need to be deflated before stowage.

-A boat cover pump is a great idea for a boat owners who use their boat often.
 The boat cover pump goes on top of your boat cover and automatically pumps the water out as it starts to accumulate.
 Some units have built-in solar charging to make this a 100% carefree operation.
 In our experience, the boat cover pump saves time when covering and uncovering your boat before and after use, making the automatic pump an easier option than setting up support poles.

 Even with custom fit covers and proper boat cover support pole installation some boat owners have reported water pooling up and smaller nooks and crannies of the cover, especially in areas with heavy rain.
 The lightweight boat cover pump would excel in these areas ensuring no additional water is sitting on the cover.